 - He humbly submits to the authority of Scripture.
 He is able to teach and defend the Word of God.
 He makes fair and impartial decisions based upon Scripture

 In the New Testament, Deacons are described as carrying out the ministries and tasks of the church, with a special focus on serving the poor and needy within the church.
-The “proto” or “pre” Deacon ministry description is found in Acts 6.1-7 where the Apostles were overwhelmed with their responsibilities (see “Elder” above) in addition to meeting the ministerial needs of persons within the church.
-Deacon leadership–though in its infant stage in Acts 6–was created to allow those leaders responsible for the spiritual oversight of the church through ministry of Word and prayer to continue in their ministry.
-Thus, the service focus of Deacon leadership compliments the spiritual oversight of Elders.
-Biblical qualifications for Deacons are found in 1 Tim 3.8-13.
+The “proto” or “pre” Deacon ministry description is found in Acts 6:1-7 where the Apostles were overwhelmed with their responsibilities in addition to meeting the ministerial needs of persons within the church.
+Deacon leadership was created to allow those leaders responsible for the spiritual oversight of the church through ministry of Word and prayer to continue in their ministry.
+Thus, the service focus of Deacon leadership complements the spiritual oversight of Elders.

 Men and women appointed to serve as Deacons of Metanoia Church must meet the following qualifications for service according to Scripture (Acts 6:1-6; 1 Timothy 3:8-13):

 - Full of faith.
 Deacons live in such a way that their faith in Jesus is natural, inspiring and authentic.
 They can clearly present their convictions and beliefs about Jesus.